refinedev/refine/documentation/blog/2022-10-19-mui-autocomplete.md

   - [autocomplete/autofill](#autocompleteautofill)

 ## What is Material UI?
 Developed in 2014, Material UI is a React framework that provides adequate tools(components and utilities) to create a web application.
-Material UI enables the use of various customisable components to create a UI for a company's web and mobile apps.
+Material UI enables the use of various customizable components to create a UI for a company's web and mobile apps.
 Many developers now use Material UI to structure their projects because it makes web design more straightforward and effective.

 Material UI offers several component categories, including Navigations components, Input components, Data Display components, Feedback components, e.t.c.
 The **Material UI Autocomplete** component is a prime example of the Input components.